hdouglas/CMIP6emergence/README.md

 CMIP5 files have no grid label, so this folder is omitted for them.

 RUNNING
 - Scripts are ordered by name.
+00 files need not be run for producing main figures in the paper.
 - User-changeable script parameters are demarcated.
 - Note that function scripts also have user-changeable parameters that need to be checked and aligned with the scripts.
 - There's the mainline script series (denoted dea2022_xx_...), but also a parallel series for the CMIP5/RCP data (denoted dea2022_cmip5_xx_...), and a separate series for processing population data (denoted dea2022_pops_xx_...).
 Later scripts in the mainline series require completion of the other series.
 - In the folder where the scripts are saved, also create a subfolder called 'Plots'.
 - If you wish to do the analysis on only those models with ECS in the CMIP5 range, this can be toggled on/off in Script 2.
 However, you'll have to run the b versions of the subsequent scripts, which call files with different names (see the end of Script 2).
+- The R script is for generating the population-scaled cartograms.